 Boelen Python Care Sheet (Simalia boeleni, Black python)

-The Boelen or Black python is a snake endemic to Indonesia and Papua New Guinea incredibly secretive and difficult to find in the wild.
+Boelen’s python, or the black python, is a snake endemic to Indonesia and Papua New Guinea and is incredibly secretive and difficult to find in the wild.
 Also, it is quite uncommon in private collections, as breeding conditions are still unclear.

-In Papua New Guinea Boelen’s are considered to be of immense spiritual and cultural significance by some Papuan ethnic groups.
-(Austin et al. 2010; Williams & O’Shea 2008).
+In Papua New Guinea, Boelen’s pythons are considered to have immense spiritual and cultural significance by some Papuan ethnic groups.

 - Family: Pythonidae